sydasif/python-book/docs/source/02_basic/04_operator.md

 Operators in Python are used to perform operations on variables and values.

-Python divides the operators in the following groups:
+Python divides the operators into the following groups:

 - Arithmetic operators
 - Assignment operators